t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 However, there is only one response header and subsequent notifications can only have content.
 Individual status and metadata needs to be included in the content message.
 This reduces HTTP again to a pure transport, as its status signaling and metadata capabilities cannot be used.
+Consequently, the notifications that follow the initial response are not self-describing representations, and hence not RESTful.

 # IANA Considerations